MohdRas/docker-basics/README.md

 - docker logs CONTAINER_ID
   - print the logs of a container.
 - docker logs CONTAINER_ID | tail
-  - print the LAST PART of the logs
+  - LAST PART of the logs
 - docker logs CONTAINER_ID -f
-  - -f for STREAM the logs.
+  - STREAM the logs.
 - docker logs CONTAINER_NAME
   - print the logs of a container.
   - CONTAINER_NAME can be found with "docker ps"
-- docker run redis:4.0
 - docker exec -it CONTAINER_ID
-  - going inside a container.
+  - INSIDE a container.
-  - open an interactive terminal (-it) of a container.
+  - INTERACTIVE TERMINAL (-it) of a container.
 - container port vs host port
   - multiple containers can run on a single host machine.
   - each container will have a port.